err0r500/elm-in-redux/README.md

 * write bulletproof businesslogic
 * keep the react (and redux) ecosystem

+## Features
+* smooth integration with redux (see below)
+* partial reducer handling
+* multiple reducers handling
+* reducer's current state sent to Elm (so you don't have to fear out of sync models)
+* select from Elm which actions are handled (using a port with the action.type in camelCase)
+* use yourActionTypePayload (ex: addTodoPayload) as port name to receive only the action.payload (if present)

 ## Running the examples

 the examples use directly the src folder so first of all :